marcojrfurtado/osmosis-streaming-driver/README.md

 ### Proxy Server Settings

 If you open `./Dockerfile`, you will see a section containing the Proxy Server configuration.
-It resembles some of the settings used by the Brizo service.
+It resembles some of the settings used by the Provider-py service.

 You may need to customize some of the following settings:
 ```